google/earthenterprise/README.md

 Refer to the [wiki](https://github.com/google/earthenterprise/wiki/Build-Instructions) for instructions on building from source on one of these platforms.

 ### Installation
-There is currently no installer for Earth Enterprise Fusion & Server.
+There is currently no official installer for Earth Enterprise Fusion & Server.
 For details and workarounds, refer to the [FAQ](https://github.com/google/earthenterprise/wiki/Frequently-Asked-Questions#ive-built-gee-fusion-and-server-now-how-do-i-install-them).